The Pembroke

 Whether you're into food, music, art, or just vibing with the community, Intown South offers something to do at any pace—and without breaking the bank.

-Intown South is a standout, but it’s not your only option.
+Intown South is a standout, but it’s not your only option for an affordable neighborhood in Atlanta.
 Here are a few more Atlanta neighborhoods to check out:

 Area | Starting Rent Price |